lume/live-code/README.md

 A Vue component that gives you a live code editor to edit snippets of code and see the live results as you type.

+This is used for code examples in [Lume's documentation](https://docs.lume.io).

 #### `npm install @lume/live-code`

 ## Run the examples